-We recorded compensation expense, net of capitalization, related to restricted stock of approximately \$2.7 million and \$2.3 million for the three months ended March 31, 2019 and 2018, respectively.
+We recorded compensation expense, net of capitalization, related to restricted stock of approximately \$8.3 million and \$6.0 million for the nine months ended September 30, 2019 and 2018, respectively.

 Other Compensation Arrangements.
 On July 6, 2011, in connection with the execution of an employment agreement, the Compensation Committee granted David Simon, Simon's Chairman, Chief Executive Officer and President, a retention award in the form of 1,000,000 LTIP units, or the Award, for his continued service through July 5, 2019.
 Effective December 31, 2013, the Award was modified, or the Current Award, and as a result the LTIP units would become earned and eligible to vest based on the attainment of Company-based performance goals, in addition to the service-based vesting requirement included in the original Award.
 The Current Award does not contain an opportunity for Mr. Simon to receive additional LTIP units above and beyond the original Award should our performance exceed the higher end of the performance criteria.
-The performance criteria of the Current Award are based on the attainment of specific FFO per share.
+The performance criteria of the Current Award are based on the attainment of specific FFO per share goals.
 Because the performance criteria has been met, a maximum of 360,000 LTIP units, or the A units, 360,000 LTIP units, or the B units, and 280,000 LTIP units, or the C units, became earned on December 31, 2015, December 31, 2016 and December 31, 2017, respectively.
 If the relevant performance criteria had not been achieved, all or a portion of the Current Award would have been forfeited.
-The earned A units vested on January 1, 2018, earned B units vested on January 1, 2019 and earned C units will vest on June 30, 2019, subject to Mr. Simon's continued employment through such applicable date.
-The grant date fair value of the retention award of \$120.3 million is being recognized as expense over the eight-year term of his employment agreement on a straight-line basis based on the applicable vesting periods of the A units, B units and C units.
+The earned A units vested on January 1, 2018, earned B units vested on January 1, 2019 and earned C units vested on June 30, 2019.
+The grant date fair value of the retention award of \$120.3 million was recognized as expense over the eight-year term of his employment agreement on a straight-line basis based on the applicable vesting periods of the A units, B units and C units.